 But he kept pretending it was true -and that it could even be taught- to increase his influence over more gullible women.

-Passionate Man In Every Sense: Also Vengeful
+6.3.
+Casanova Was Passionate In Every Sense: Also Vengeful

 Casanova was a passionate man all around.